Infinite Dimensional Topological-Holomorphic Symmetry in Three-Dimensions: Radial Quantisation

-The graded algebra of these integrated Noether charges $q_\text{nc},\tilde q_\text{nc}$ was analyzed in \S 6.3 of \cite{Chen:2023integrable}.
-The main result there was that this graded algebra was found to be closely related to a higher notion of Lax integrability developed in \textit{loc. cit.}.
-These methods could similarly be applied to analyze the Lax integrability of the chiral theory \eqref{3daction}.
-We shall investigate this further in the future. \end{remark}
+\begin{remark} The Noether currents of the non-chiral 3d action \eqref{ec:nonchiralaction}, defined in terms of $\CB$, was studied in \S 6.3 of \cite{Chen:2023integrable}.
+The main result there was that the resulting differential graded commutator algebra --- analogues of \eqref{ec:higherpossbrack1}, \eqref{ec:higherpossbrack2} --- was found to be closely related to a higher derived notion of Lax integrability, similar to the situation with the Wess-Zumino-Witten model \cite{Alekseev1990-hq}.
+The authors expect that these methods could similarly be applied to analyze the Lax integrability of the chiral theory \eqref{3daction}. \end{remark}